Picture it. We're astral bodies that have appeared on Cray, a planet very much like Earth...

 Invincible Rival: Kai.
 This is partly the reason for his Base Breaker status, that currently only Aichi, Ren and Leon have beaten him.
 This sounds fine until you note two things.
 A) His characterization.
 And B) Who he happens to beat, including the winner of the shop tournament for the previous year.
 While commenting exactly the same as he does when beating Morikawa.

-Invocation: Everytime a named character rides/calls a significant unit, using Limit Break, lengthy speeches are done in almost every possible way.
+Invocation: Everytime a named character rides/calls a significant unit or uses Limit Break, lengthy speeches are done in almost every possible way.

 Jerk With A Heart of Gold: On a level, Kai.
 Kamui to some extent as well, who can get pretty rude towards people he doesn't respect.